About the Leasing Foundation

 The Leasing Foundation, founded in 2012, is a not-for-profit organisation that has three key focus areas – innovation; young people; and diversity and inclusion – which are crucial in terms of driving growth across the industry.
 From its inception, the Leasing Foundation has sought to demonstrate that there are many ways to support the development of the industry with a focus on getting the job done rather than structures and titles.
 It has been a platform from which projects and initiatives are launched, and has partnered with the FLA and the AF-PA Trust amongst others to ensure that the industry has a flow of initiatives that promote innovation and research to ensure the business finance sector is as successful as possible and continues to play a vital role in helping organisations in the UK access the finance they need.

-The Leasing Foundation is led by a board of eight, focused on innovation, young people and diversity and inclusion:
+The Leasing Foundation is led by a board of seven, focused on innovation, young people and diversity and inclusion:

 Mike Randall (Simply, Innovation and chair)

 Mike is CEO of Simply and chair of the Leasing Foundation.
 Mike has over 30 years’ experience in the asset finance sector and in 2017 he founded Simply, with a vision to attract the best people and work as one team to help customers and brokers secure the funding they need.
 Believing there is an opportunity to challenge the current industry status quo, Mike is focused on recreating the customer experience by challenging current standards.
 He is also passionate about encouraging cross-sector collaboration which will help all small and medium enterprises across the UK grow and prosper.
 Mike has a focus on innovation and actively developing young talent.

 Nathan Mollett (United Trust Bank, Next Generation)